Uggeshall Kennels is based in North Suffolk near to the pretty costal town of Southwold.

 the parents too.

-New Out - My Family & Other Animals - a tale of inexperienced
+My Family & Other Animals - a tale of inexperienced

 urbanites tackling the great outdoors with some unexpected consequences with lots of rather embarrassing moments.